ezeoleaf/awesome-golang-repositories/README.md

 [One_More_Step_To_Go](https://github.com/dngatimin95/One_More_Step_To_Go): Simple Golang programs and algorithms as I learn Go
 [govaluate](https://github.com/Knetic/govaluate): Arbitrary expression evaluation for golang
 [hmq](https://github.com/fhmq/hmq): High performance mqtt broker
 [KomodoEdit](https://github.com/Komodo/KomodoEdit): Komodo Edit is a fast and free multi-language code editor.
 Written in JS, Python, C++ and based on the Mozilla platform.
+[sharedsecret](https://github.com/posener/sharedsecret): Implementation of Shamir's Secret Sharing algorithm.